 Normal Lumps and Bumps

 Although it seems unlikely, it is not uncommon for pet owners to notice what appears to be a new lump, only to find out it is normal when they get to the vet.
 Common lumps and bumps found on a dog that are normal are discolored nipples (and yes, male dogs do have nipples), elbow calluses, large whiskers (especially under the chin), bony points that become more noticeable after weight loss, and excess areas of fat that become more noticeable after weight gain.
 That being said, any new lumps or bumps should be checked out by your veterinarian, even if they don’t seem to be bothering the pet.
+It also might be a good idea to look into getting dog health insurance just in case something may happen to your pet in the future.
 Hopefully the new spot is nothing to worry over, but as Ben Franklin once said, an ounce of prevention is worth a pound of cure.